MeeFoundation/agentpresentation-landing/src/content/blog/applications.md

     "Agent: AgeProtect, https://mee.foundation/acf.toml"

 The site reads the Agent field and then the AgeProtect protocol value.
-The site can read the acf file, find the value of the "image" field, and display a button asking the minor to verify their age by pressing the button.
-Doing so will request that the minor's wallet present a VC with the requisite age information per the Age Protect spec.
+The site can read the config file, find the value of the "image" field, and display a "Verify Age" button.
+Tapping this buttonwill request that the minor's wallet present a VC (called an Age Verification Record (AVR)) with the requisite age information per the Age Protect spec.